-In 2006, ACT, Inc., released a report called Reading Between the Lines that showed which skills differentiated those students who equaled or exceeded the benchmark score (21 out of 36) in the reading section of the ACT college admissions test from those who did not.
+In 2006, A.C.T.
+Incorporated released a report called Reading Between the Lines that showed which skills differentiated those students who equaled or exceeded the benchmark score (21 out of 36) in the reading section of the A.C.T. college admissions test from those who did not.
 Prior ACT research had shown that students achieving the benchmark score or better in reading-which only about half (51 percent) of the roughly half million test takers in the 2004-2005 academic year had done-had a high probability (75 percent chance) of earning a C or better in an introductory, credit-bearing course in U.S. history or psychology (two common reading-intensive courses taken by first-year college students) and a 50 percent chance of earning a B or better in such a course.
+In the 2008-2009 academic year, only 53 percent of students achieved the reading benchmark score or higher; the increase from 2004 to 2005 was not statistically significant.
+See A.C.T.
+Incorporated (2009).